Asian American Law Fund

-While the Fund will continue to fund internally generated programs, including pro bono activities conducted by its affiliate, AABANY, the Fund now seeks to identify and support external programs whose educational and charitable missions are consistent with those of the Fund.
-The following are AALFNY’s funding guidelines for external programs.
+While our primary purpose is to fund internally generated programs, including pro bono activities conducted by AABANY, we will support external programs whose educational and charitable missions are consistent with ours.
+The following are our funding guidelines for external programs.

-AALFNY will only fund U.S.-based Section 501(c)(3) tax-exempt organizations and programs that do not carry on any activities not permitted to be carried on by a corporation exempt from Federal income tax under Section 501(c)(3) of the Code.
-AALFNY is not formed for pecuniary profit or for financial gain and no part of its assets, income or profit shall be distributed or inure to the benefit of any private individual.
+We will only fund U.S.-based Section 501(c)(3) tax-exempt organizations and programs that do not carry on any activities not permitted to be carried on by a corporation exempt from Federal income tax under Section 501(c)(3) of the Code.
+We are not formed for pecuniary profit or for financial gain and no part of our assets, income or profit shall be distributed or inure to the benefit of any private individual.

 The primary geographic scope of coverage will be the Greater New York Metropolitan Area.

-Grants are generally made annually, but AALFNY may make multi-year grants.
+Grants are generally made annually, but we may make multi-year grants.

 Grants will generally not exceed $5,000 per year.

-AALFNY will review grant proposals on a rolling basis over the course of a year.
+Grant proposals are reviewed on a rolling basis over the course of a year.

-AALFNY will give primary consideration to grant proposals for:
+Primary consideration is given to grant proposals for: